Hai Phong Vietnamese Kitchen

 The orders came quickly and there was ample food for all of us!
 Based on the silence at the table when we started eating, it sounded like everyone enjoyed their dishes or was quite hungry!
 I really enjoyed the flavors of the lemongrass chicken, and for the price, it’s quite a deal for Vietnamese food in the downtown vicinity.
 I found the chicken wings to be on the spicy side, however the garlic butter dip was a good compliment to them.
 I wasn’t a fan of the dipping sauce for the salad roll – I would’ve preferred a bit more peanut sauce flavor instead of the hoisin sauce flavor.
 The spring roll was nice and crunchy, just how it’s suppose to be.
 On a side note though, I’m not sure if it’s the garlic or the MSG in the food, but I had an incredible parchness and salty flavor lingering in my mouth the rest of the evening after dinner.
 Might want to hold off on all the fish sauce next time when visiting since I had poured the whole bowl of fish sauce provided to me for my noodles.

 In summary, I’d come back again, however I hope they have their full menu to offer as I’d like to try their french bread and beef stew, as well as their Vietnamese subs.
-If you’re looking for something sit down, filling, and Vietnamese before a hockey/football/Whitecaps game or heading to QE Theatre for a show, this is a quick place to grab a bite and not overly busy!
+I actually got pretty inspired by this cuisine, should maybe plan to get visa for Vietnam to try the original one.
+Here, if you’re looking for something sit down, filling, and Vietnamese before a hockey/football/Whitecaps game or heading to QE Theatre for a show, this is a quick place to grab a bite and not overly busy!